-We now look at the wave forcing that causes SSWs.
+- We now look at the wave forcing that causes SSWs.
 Figure 9 shows the SSW composite anomalies for the heat flux at 100hPa, 45N-75N.
 The black lines show all wave numbers, the red lines are wave 1, and the blue lines are wave 2.
-Solid lines indicate dates when the composite anomalies are significantly different from zerosignificance at the 90% confidence level.
+Solid lines indicate dates when the composite anomalies are significantly different from zero at the 90% confidence level.
 The ratios of wave 1 to wave 2 SSW events are also listed in Table 1, where each event is defined based on the average heat flux for the 10 days preceding an SSW.
-The CTRL run has too small wave1/wave2 flux ratio of 62/38 compared to the ERA5 ratio of 77/23, i.e. there are too many wave 2 events in CTRL; ERA5 has 0.15 wave 2 SSWs per year, and CTRL has 0.41 wave 2 SSWs per year.
+The CTRL run has too small wave1/wave2 flux ratio of 62/38 compared to the ERA5 ratio of 77/23, i.e. there are too many wave 2 events in CTRL; ERA5 has 0.15 wave 2 SSWs per year, and CTRL has 0.41 - 230 wave 2 SSWs per year.
 This ratio is improved in the bias correction experiments, with the FullBC (76/24) being most similar to ERA5, and a smaller improvement in StratBC (67/33) and TropBC (68/32).
 As expected, in ERA5 the wave 2 flux is weaker in El Niño years and stronger in La Niña years, hence, La Niña events have a smaller wave 1/wave 2 ratio than El Niño events (e.g. Garfinkel & Hartmann, 2008).
-This is simulated reasonably well in the experiments, anomaly before an SSW is smallest in El Niño and largest in La Niña in all climatologies.
+This is simulated reasonably well in the experiments, but the relationship is weaker.
+For all climatologies the El Niño years have a larger wave 1/wave 2 ratio than La Niña years, however, in CTRL the - 235 La Niña experiment has a larger wave 1/wave 2 ratio than the neutral experiment.
+The total heat flux anomaly before an SSW is smallest in El Niño and largest in La Niña in all climatologies.
 Since the anomalies are calculated with respect to each experiment's own background flux, which is largest in El Niño and smallest in La Niña experiments, the result explains the larger frequency of SSWs in El Niño and small frequency in La Niña.
-It happens because during El Niños, an SSW can be induced by a weaker wave activity pulse which happen more frequently; however, a larger wave activity
+It happens because during El Niños, an SSW can be induced by a weaker wave activity pulse which happen more frequently; however, a larger wave activity pulse that occurs - 240 more rarely is required to induce an SSW during La Niñas.
+Note that in all experiments as well as in ERA5 the larger flux during La Niñas is due to increased wave 2 contribution; however, only in StratBC the wave 2 increase is larger than that of wave 1, which is also seen in ERA 5.